-- The sudden death playoff for the medalist position shall be started on a hole determined by the host school manager which may include the first available hole. - a.
+- The sudden death playoff for the medalist position shall be started on a hole determined by the host school manager which may include the first available hole. - All playoffs must be overseen by a neutral party, with no player or team member involved in the playoff. - b.
 For awards purposes, ties for first (1st) place shall be broken by a sudden death playoff.
-All players tied for 1st place will compete in the sudden death until all but one player is eliminated. - b.
-Players in the sudden death who do not win will be awarded second place medallions. - c.
+All players tied for 1st place will compete in the sudden death until all but one player is eliminated. - c.
+Players in the sudden death who do not win will be awarded second place medallions. - d.
 Following a playoff, medals will be awarded to the next actual place.
-Therefore, following a 4 player playoff for 1st place, medals would be awarded for 1st, 2nd, 2nd, 2nd, and then 5th place. - 2.
-Ties for the last qualifying individual spot will be broken with an on course play-off so that only 10 individuals advance to the next level tournament.
+Therefore, following a 4 player playoff for 1st place, medals would be awarded for 1st, 2nd, 2nd, 2nd, and then 5th place. - Ties for the last qualifying individual spot will be broken with an on-course play-off so that only 10 individuals advance to the next level tournament. - a.

-- a.
 The sudden death playoff for the final advancing position shall be started on a hole determined by the host school manager which may include the first available hole. - b.
-In the event of darkness or weather that prevents completion of play-off on the day of competition, managers will contact the IHSA office. - 3.
-Ties shall not be broken for any other individual places.
+In the event of darkness or weather that prevents completion of play-off on the day of competition, managers will contact the IHSA office. - 3) Ties shall not be broken for any other individual places.